yushiangfu/study-notes/02-memory.md

 Thankfully, AST2500@ARM utilizes only PGD, PMD, and PTE, and here's a brief introduction.

 - PGD
-   - Represents a 2M mapping.
+   - It represents a 2M mapping.
    - One PGD consists of two PMDs in place.
 - PMD
-   - Represents a 1M mapping or points to the next level.
+   - It represents a 1M mapping or points to the next level.
    - a.k.a. section
 - PTE
    - Represent a 4K mapping.